ibm-cloud-docs/fortigate-10g/connect-details.md

 # Available Data Centers
 {: #available-data-centers}

 Each IBM Cloud data center is connected to the IBM global private network — making data transfers faster and more efficient everywhere.
+The available FSA data centers and their locations are listed here.

-The available FSA data centers and their locations are:
+{: shortdesc}

 | Data Center | Location |
 | ----------- | -------- |